HarcourtsAcademy/grav-ha-user/pages/04.tv/tv.md

 ===

-The [Harcourts Resource Library](/the-library) is also available.
-It contains a wealth of information, scripts, letters, videos and more for every Harcourts team member.

 ## Self-paced Online Learning
 Self-paced online learning is training that is consumed at your own pace using your own computer.
 Topics covering business planning and law, ethics and documentation are avilable now.
 Additional programmes are always being developed.